-- Provide nutrients and oxygen to the axon. - Accelerate impulses. - Act as an electric insulator.
-Protects the axon from external shocks. - Gives white appearance ('white matter') to the neural parts. - 5.
-Table showing the function of different parts of nerve cell.
+- \ Provide nutrients and oxygen to the axon. \ Accelerate impulses. - \ Act as an electric insulator. \ Protects the axon from external shocks. - \ Gives white appearance ('white matter') to the neural parts.

-Part of nerve cell Function Dendrite Receives impulses Dendron Carries impulses from dendrite to the cell body Cyton / Cellbody Passes impulses to the axon.
+Dendrite Receives impulses Dendron Carries impulses from dendrite to the cell body Cyton / Cellbody Passes impulses to the axon.
 Axon Carries impulses from the cell body to outside.
-Schwann cells/ Myelin sheath Protects the axon and increases the speed of impulse Axonite Carries impulses to the synaptic knob Synaptic knob Secretes neurotransmitter
+Axonite Carries impulses to the synaptic knob Synaptic knob Secretes neurotransmitter

+4. Table showing the function of different parts of nerve cell.

-6. Name the swollen ends of axon .
+- 5. Name the swollen ends of axon .
 How is it important in the transmission of impulse ?
 Synaptic knobs, from which neurotransmitter secretes.
-The impulses are transmitted across the synaptic cleft only through a chemical (neurotransmitter), secreted from the synaptic knobs.

-- 7. Give example for neurotransmitter.
-Acetyl choline (Dopamine is another example). - 8.
-The electrical messages conducted through nerves ?
-Impulses. - 9.
-How is the impulses transmits through the neurons ?
+(When impulses reach at the synaptic knobs, a chemical substance, known as neurotransmitter, released in the synaptic cleft.
+This chemical stimulates the adjacent dendrites to form new electric impulses.) - 6.
+Give example for neurotransmitter.
+Acetyl choline (Dopamine is another example). - 7.
+How is the impulse (the electrical message conducted through nerves) transmits ?

-Impulse due to stimulus \longrightarrow dendrites \longrightarrow dendrons \longrightarrow cyton \longrightarrow axon \longrightarrow axonites \longrightarrow synaptic knob \longrightarrow secretion of neurotransmitter to the synaptic cleft \longrightarrow Stimulation in the adjacent dendrites \longrightarrow Impulse forms.
+Impulse due to stimulus $\rightarrow$ dendrites $\rightarrow$ dendrons $\rightarrow$ cyton $\rightarrow$ axon $\rightarrow$ axonites $\rightarrow$ synaptic knob - secretion of neurotransmitter to the synaptic cleft - Stimulation in the adjacent dendrites - Impulse forms.